benreid24/Stellaru/README.md

 1. Easy to use and cross platform compatible
 2. Works with multiplayer out of the box (though port forwarding is required for players over the internet)
 3. Charts update in real time as you play.
 Refresh rate depends on autosave frequency
-4. Over thirty different charts and visualizations, organized by category
+4. Over thirty different prebuilt charts and visualizations, organized by category
+5. Custom charts may be built, allowing players to control exactly what data they see and how it is presented
-5. The ability for each user to build their own custom dashboard using their favorite charts
+6. The ability for each user to build their own custom dashboard using their favorite prebuilt or custom charts
-6. Each chart is interactive and customizable, time series may be hidden or shown in any chart
+7. Each chart is interactive and customizable, time series may be hidden or shown in any chart
-7. Tooltips hover over all charts when any one is moused over, showing all values at a point in time
+8. Tooltips hover over all charts when any one is moused over, showing all values at a point in time
-8. The date range of shown data may be adjusted in order to zoom in on interesting periods
+9. The date range of shown data may be adjusted in order to zoom in on interesting periods
-9. All changes to each chart and the custom dashboard are persisted for each individual user
+10. All changes to each chart and the custom dashboard are persisted for each individual user

 ## Getting Stellaru